theJayTea/WattScope/README.md

-# WattScope: Your Personal Power Insight AI
+# WattScope: Your Novel Energy Analysis AI

 Energy wastage is a significant issue in today's world, with buildings and their appliances being major contributors.
 This not only impacts the environment but also leads to high electricity bills.

 Our solution, WattScope, is a web application (for mobile and PC) that enables action toward this issue by providing an AI analysis of the energy usage profile of any home appliance in seconds.
+There is no current solution that does this, and WattScope's efficacy surpassed our expectations.

 By merely clicking a picture of an appliance (and optionally typing/speaking additional details), users can understand the appliance's power usage and the monetary cost of their usage of that appliance (the AI factors in local electricity slab rates and currencies).